Wgullett/ResearchAssistant/README.md

 Run each cell in the notebook.
 The workflow is generally as follows:

-Setup Cell: Imports libraries and initializes the Gemini client.
+Setup Cell: Imports libraries and initializes the Mistral client.

 Context Input Cell: This is where you paste or load your document/research material.